sdeming/botarena/README.md

 ## Attributions

 Some resources used in botarena were created by others.
-This could be anything from stock images, fonts, audio files, etc.
+This could be anything from graphics, fonts, audio files, etc.

 ### Fonts
 - [Retrauhaus](https://www.fontspace.com/retrahaus-font-f23785) by 538 Fonts

+### Sound effects and audio files
+- [Kenny](https://www.kenney.nl) from the all-in-one package

 ---